htm-community/nupic.visualizations/README.md

 * From the root directory of this project, `npm install`.
 This will install all of the package dependencies.
 * Make your modifications.
 * When you are ready to perform a build, run `gulp`.
 This will build the app in the `build` directory.
 Launch the app as described in the "Launch" section, above.

+### Deploy

+The `build/` directory contains all the static files needed to deploy this application.
+You can use any static file hosting service.
+For example, here are instructions for deploying to [firebase](https://www.firebase.com/docs/hosting/quickstart.html).
+You can see this sample application deployed at <https://nupic-visualizations.firebaseapp.com/> via Firebase.